 - The difference between your new and old rent

 - Application fees

 - Other reasonable costs associated with relocating

-Be aware though, that the landlord is not likely to be bursting with available cash.
+Be aware the landlord is not likely to be bursting with available cash.
 A judgment against your landlord is good for a long time, however, and if you pursue it diligently, you may eventually be able to recover your costs.

 Learn More About Tenant Eviction in Foreclosure by Speaking to a Lawyer